Deveshb15/next-wagmi-boilerplate/README.md

-Boilerplate code for Nextjs project with ethersjs, wagmi
+Boilerplate code for Nextjs project with ethersjs, wagmi.

+Wired up wagmi library to:
 - connect wallet
 - check if wallet is already connected
 - check account balance